SufyanFarooq/oceanica-frontend/README.md

 - **Icons**: Relevant agricultural and business icons
 - **Animations**: Subtle hover effects and transitions
 - **Responsive**: Mobile-first design approach
+- **RTL Support**: Full right-to-left layout for Urdu

 ## 🔧 Customization

+### Languages
+Add new languages by:
+1. Creating new locale file in `app/i18n/locales/`
+2. Adding language to the context
+3. Updating the language switcher

 ### Colors
 Edit `tailwind.config.js` to modify the color scheme: